-Tools to Support Trackdown Studies

-The current high resolution analytical method for PCBs is expensive relative to the costs of most other organic contaminant monitoring and may be cost-prohibitive for large-scale trackdown studies.
+Tools to Support Trackdown Studies: The current high resolution analytical method for PCBs is expensive relative to the costs of most other organic contaminant monitoring and may be cost-prohibitive for large-scale trackdown studies.
 An inexpensive tool that can provide real-time data can greatly improve the efficacy of a trackdown study in municipal service areas.
 Information regarding lessons learned in other PCB trackdown studies would be useful in guiding municipalities in their own local efforts.

-Coordination among CERCLA, RCRA, TSCA and CWA targets

-Two issues relating to PCB investigations and remediation could benefit from efforts promoting improved coordination.
+Coordination among CERCLA, RCRA, TSCA and CWA targets: Two issues relating to PCB investigations and remediation could benefit from efforts promoting improved coordination.
 First, there are inconsistencies across programs in the methods used to analyze PCBs in environmental media.
 Second, lack of coordination among programs may lead to inconsistencies in approaches to PCB investigation and remediation.
+Delaware has started to make more efficient progress towards PCB reductions when CWA and State CERCLA programs started to work together to overcome these exact challenges.

-Inadvertent Production of PCBs

-While PCBs have been banned since the late 1970's, data suggests there is inadvertent manufacture of PCBs.
+Inadvertent Production of PCBs: While PCBs have been banned since the late 1970's, data suggests there is inadvertent manufacture of PCBs.
 The allowed concentration is up to a maximum of 50 parts per million (ppm) provided an annual average of 25 ppm is met by the manufacturer.
 As PCB data are made available from wastewater monitoring using a sensitive method, it is becoming more evident that inadvertent PCBs may be entering the environment.
 Groundwater

-Overview - Groundwater can be a transport pathway for PCBs particularly when it underlies highly contaminated surface soils.
+Groundwater can be a transport pathway for PCBs particularly when it underlies highly contaminated surface soils.
 Contaminated groundwater that is near edge of stream is more likely to contribute to bio-availability of PCBs than upland groundwater.